Vulto/twm/README.md

 # twm
-Ridiculously minimal window manager written in 52 lines of pure C
+Ridiculously minimal window manager written in 42 loc

 This is a simple program written in C that uses the Xlib library to interact with the X Window System, which is the underlying system